How to Sign Up for Traffic School: Quick and Easy Steps

 • Your driver’s license number

-Pay the traffic school fee to the court.
+Don’t forget to pay the traffic school fee to the court.

-This is separate from your ticket fine.
+This fee is separate from your ticket fine and usually ranges from $20 to $60.

 Choosing the Right Traffic School

-Look for one that’s approved by your state’s DMV.
+There are lots of traffic schools to choose from!
+Look for one approved by your state’s DMV.

-Think about how you learn best.
+Also, think about how you learn best.

 Lastly, check how long the course takes.

-Most are about 8 hours.
+Most are about 8 hours long.

 After Completion Procedures